top of page

 Not because the recipe changes, but because the ecosystem organizes itself around time.

-Today we talk a lot about ratios, charts, pH levels, curves.
+Today we talk a lot about ratios, charts, pH levels, and curves.
+All useful, yes.
+But almost no one says this:

 A sourdough starter works best when it recognizes your life rhythm.

+You don’t control sourdough.
+You negotiate with it.
+When bread turns out exceptional, it’s not because you mastered the process.
 It’s because, for a moment, you and your starter were moving at the same pace.
+And that… is something very few people talk about.

 bottom of page